-The final number of social survey interviews achieved was 10,683 a response rate of 64 per cent.
-This was the first year since 2012 design came in that the target number of interviews had been met.
-The impact of this drop in response rate is discussed in section 6.3.
+The final number of social survey interviews achieved was 10,532.
+This met the target of 10,450 and represents a response rate of 64 per cent.
+Since the design changes to the SHS were introduced in 2012 the target number of interviews has been met in recent years, namely 2017 and 2018.
+However, the SHS response rate has fallen by 4% since 1999 and the impact of this drop in response rate is discussed in section 6.3.
 The performance of the physical survey is described in section 6.5.

 The SHS response rate has fallen in recent years, having fallen by 4% since 1999.
-The reduction in fieldwork performance resulted in a response rate of 64% in 2017.
-This was the same as in the previous year and 3 percentage points lower than the 2014 survey response rate of 67%.
+The reduction in fieldwork performance resulted in a response rate of 64% in 2018.
+This was the same as in the previous three years and 3 percentage points lower than the 2014 survey response rate of 67%.
 The maintenance of the response rate in a climate of declining response rates on other population surveys is commendable.